 It’s important to understand just how essential the barrier function of the gut is to human health, because, as previously mentioned, loss of that function is a critical factor in autoimmune disease.

 A leaky gut occurs when either individual or groups of enterocytes are damaged or the proteins that form the tight bonds between these cells and hold them together as a solid layer are damaged.
-When this happens, microscopic holes are formed through which some of the contents of the gut can leak out into the bloodstream or lymphatic system—and, most important, straight into the waiting arms of the resident immune cells of the gut.
+When this happens, microscopic holes are formed in the intestinal lining through which some of the contents of the gut can leak out into the bloodstream or lymphatic system—and, most important, straight into the waiting arms of the resident immune cells of the gut.
 What leaks out isn’t food, but a combination of pathogens: incompletely digested proteins; bacteria or bacterial fragments from those friendly bacteria that are supposed to stay in your gut; infectious organisms if they’re present in the gut; or a variety of toxic substances or waste products that would normally be excreted.
 When these pathogens leak through those holes, the resident immune cells of the gut recognize them as foreign invaders and mount a response against them, recruiting more immune cells from the gut-associated lymphoid tissue.
 When large quantities of pathogens escape, other parts of the body, especially the liver, also contribute to the response—revving up bodywide inflammation and sending the immune system into overdrive.
 Exactly what and how much leaks out determines the precise nature of this immune response.

 Some pathogenic substances (like bacterial fragments and toxins) cause generalized inflammation by triggering the release of inflammatory cytokines (the chemical messengers that circulate in the blood and tell white blood cells to attack) that recruit the cells of the innate immune system.
 Recall that this type of inflammation has no specific target, so any cell in the body can be an innocent victim.
 These toxins must typically be filtered by the liver.
 When the liver is overworked, the toxins accumulate in the body and the inflammation spreads and begins to trigger the adaptive immune system to join in the battle.
 This type of inflammation can be a major contributor to a variety of health issues, not just autoimmune disease.

-Other substances (like incompletely digested proteins) stimulate the adaptive immune system, which responds in a variety of ways, producing ailments such as allergies and autoimmune disease.
+Other substances (like incompletely digested proteins or other undigested food particles) stimulate the adaptive immune system, which responds in a variety of ways, producing ailments such as allergies and autoimmune disease.
 An allergy results when B cells secrete IgE antibodies that target a part of a protein that is specific to the food it originated from: antibodies targeting the casein in milk causes a milk allergy, for example.
 A similar immune response occurs when B cells secrete IgA, IgD, IgM, or IgG antibodies.
 This type of immune response is technically considered a food intolerance (and not an allergy) but can cause both allergylike symptoms and symptoms you might not normally attribute to an allergy, such as pain, fatigue, and eczema.
 Some of the antibodies produced may also be autoantibodies, leading to the development of autoimmune disease.
 The release of cytokines is also stimulated, which stimulates further recruitment of cells from both the innate and the adaptive immune systems.

 In some individuals, a leaky gut can develop slowly—over years or decades.
 Stress, sleep deprivation, and some infections may make matters worse very quickly (and unpredictably).
 Once you have a leaky gut, it is only a matter of time before other ailments begin to crop up.
 Depending on the extent of the damage to the gut lining, the exact substances that leak out, and your specific genetic makeup, the inflammation and immune reactions caused by a leaky gut can add up to any of a huge variety of health concerns, many of which can be life-threatening, including autoimmune disease.